Albertzue/learning_notes/aws/SAA/practice01.md

 a
 c !
 a
-a !
+a ! b
 b
 c
-c
+c d
 c
 a
 a
-a
+a c
 c
-b
+b c
-b
+b d
 b !
 b
 b